 Now we are attempting to lockdown, to sanitize and prioritize, work from home, and oh yeah—homeschool our children during a global crisis.

-Staying Active at Home During the Coronavirus Pandemic
+Staying Active at Home with Kids

 My first couple weeks attempting all of this would be an example of what not to do, and my only real win during that time would be continuing to allow my four children to keep living at home with me.